belastingdienst/opr-paas/docs/user-guide/02_secrets.md

               2wkeKe...g==
     ```

-By defining the secret as part of a PaasNs, the secret will be deployed in the
+By defining the secret as part of a PaasNs (`PaasNs.spec.secrets`), the secret will be deployed in the
 corresponding namespace only.

 !!! example